Walker & Dunlop (WD)

 5. Sales Growth

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Walker & Dunlop’s annualized revenue growth of 7.8% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Walker & Dunlop’s annualized revenue growth of 8.2% over the last two years is above its five-year trend, which is encouraging.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.